shrinath82/Dinner-RSVP-Automation---Zapier-SaaS-App/README.md

+# Dinner RSVP Automation - Zapier SaaS App

+A SaaS-based RSVP automation system built using Zapier.
+This project includes an RSVP form for users to confirm attendance and automates email responses based on their RSVP status.

 1. Overview:
    This project automates the RSVP process using Zapier.
 It collects responses through a form and sends personalized emails based on the user's response.